SouravPoudyal/augmix/README.md

 ## Introduction

-In this work model performance against change in data distribution was conducted to train the Rsnet18 and ConvNext-Tiny network with CIFAR-10 dataset with data augmentation technique using AugMix algorithm [ICLR 2020 paper](https://arxiv.org/pdf/1912.02781.pdf), and test on CIFAR-10, CIFAR-10C and CIFAR-10P.
+In this work model performance against change in data distribution was conducted to train the Resnet18 and ConvNext-Tiny network with CIFAR-10 dataset that is augmented using AugMix [ICLR 2020 paper](https://arxiv.org/pdf/1912.02781.pdf) data augmentation technique, and test on CIFAR-10, CIFAR-10C and CIFAR-10P.

 Objectives:
   1. To Train the ResNet18 and ConvNext Tiny model on CIFAR-10 and evaluate on CIFAR-10, CIFAR-10C and CIFAR-10P
   2. Deploying both network with:
         a.
-AdamW optimizer and CosineAnnealingLR learning rate scheduler.
+AdamW optimizer with CosineAnnealingLR learning rate scheduler.
         b.
-SGD optimizer and LambdaLR learning rate scheduler.
+SGD optimizer with LambdaLR learning rate scheduler.
-  3. Adding Tensorboard implementation to log Train and Test losses and deriving conclusion form the results
+  3. Adding Tensorboard implementation to log Train and Test losses and deriving conclusion form the results.
-  4. Hyper parameter Tuning  of the network to improve its performance.
+  4. Hyper parameter Tuning  of the model to improve its performance.

-## Contents

-This directory includes a reference implementation in NumPy of the augmentation method used in AugMix in `augment_and_mix.py`.
-The full AugMix method also adds a Jensen-Shanon Divergence consistency loss to enforce consistent predictions between two different augmentations of the input image and the clean image itself.

-We also include PyTorch re-implementations of AugMix on both CIFAR-10/100 and ImageNet in `cifar.py` and `imagenet.py` respectively, which both support training and evaluation on CIFAR-10/100-C and ImageNet-C.

 ## Requirements